ntnn19/AlphaFold3_workflow/README.md

 ## Usage

 All paths (models, databases, output directory, tmp) are set once in `config/config.yaml`.
 You do not need to pass them on the command line — the workflow reads them from config and sets up Singularity bind mounts automatically.
+See [`config/README.md`]

 ### Recommended: use the convenience wrapper